Vectorized/solady/minimal-upgradeable-proxies-erc.md

 ### Overview

-All of the following proxies can have optional data bytecode appended to the end.
+All of the following proxies MAY have optional data bytecode appended to the end of their runtime bytecode.

+During deployment, the initialization code MUST store the implementation at the ERC-1967 implementation storage slot `0x360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc`.

+Emitting the ERC-1967 events during initialization is OPTIONAL.
+Indexers MUST NOT expect the initialization code to emit the ERC-1967 events.

 ### Minimal ERC-1967 transparent upgradeable proxy

+This is the runtime bytecode:

 ```
 3d3d336d________________________________________14605157363d3d37363d7f360894a13ba1a3210667c828492db98dca3e2076cc3735a920a3ca505d382bbc545af43d6000803e604c573d6000fd5b3d6000f35b3d3560203555604080361115604c5736038060403d373d3d355af43d6000803e604c573d6000fd